valespring/place-framework/README.md

 </h3>
 ```

 The class `.primary-heading` is your primary heading, while `align-right` text-aligns to the right.
-Consider, however, if we applied `align-right` to the `primary-heading` class.
+Consider, however, if we applied the style of `align-right` to the `primary-heading` class.
 We would then be pigeonholed to that alignment every time we called the heading.
 Keeping these classes separated allows us to remain flexible in development.

-Use less overrides.
-Stay modular.

 ### Descriptive Class Names